The BIPOC STEAM Ecosystem

 Background

-In the Portland Metro region, students from low-income communities and communities of color have fewer opportunities and limited access to meaningful Science, Technology, Engineering, Arts, and Math (STEAM) learning and career connection experiences.
-In most circumstances, STEAM learning for BIPOC youth is gated behind systemic geographic, economic, educational, and cultural barriers.
+In the Portland Metro region, students from low-income communities, immigrant communities, and Black and Brown communities have fewer opportunities and limited access to meaningful Science, Technology, Engineering, Arts, and Math (STEAM) learning and career connection experiences.
+In most circumstances, STEAM learning for BIPOC youth is gated behind systemic geographic, economic, educational, language and cultural barriers.

 Additionally, entry into STEAM majors requires academic preparedness in high school, yet by 8th grade, Oregon Black and Latino students are 25-30 points behind their white peers in both math and science standardized tests.
-By the time they graduate from high school, STEAM higher education majors aren’t a viable option.
+By the time these Black and Latino students graduate from high school, STEAM higher education majors may not be a viable option for them.

-In order to address this opportunity gap, the Portland Metro STEM Partnership (PMSP) joined eight regional partners focused on providing services to youth of color to create the BIPOC STEAM Ecosystem.
-Today, seven of those partner organizations remain part of the Ecosystem.
-Together, the Ecosystem partners secure funding to grow STEAM opportunities in their communities, plan collaborative events, and support each other in critical work.
+In order to build this solution at scale, the Portland Metro STEM Partnership (PMSP) joined eight regional partners focused on providing services to BIPOC youth to create the BIPOC STEAM Ecosystem.
+Today, six of those partner organizations remain part of the Ecosystem.
+Together, the Ecosystem partners secure funding to plan and deliver culturally specific STEAM programs to youth, plan collaborative events, and support each other in critical work.

 Who